Clean Water Act case against ICG and Frasure Creek Mining

 The enforcement agreements that the cabinet had negotiated with ICG and Frasure Creek were weak and provided no incentive to the coal operators to correct their violations.
 The fines imposed were a fraction of the tens of millins of dollars possible under the Clean Water Act.
 The groups and individuals that had brought this to the attention of the public and the cabinet through the NOI letter asked the court to allow us to intevene in the case to represent the public interest.
 The coal companies and cabinet resisted this, with the cabinet calling the intervention an "unwarranted burden."
 However the court allowed this intervention (a decision that was appealed all the way to the state Supreme Court and allowed to stand).

 After an unsuccessful attempt at mediation, the case was heard in Franklin Circuit Court in September 2011.
 After three days of hearings, Judge Phillip Shepherd again asked all parties to work toward a negotiated settlement.
 Negotiations with ICG took place over nine months and resulted in an historic agreement that was presented to the court on October 5, 2012.
-The agreement – subject to approval by Judge Shepherd – includes stipulated penalties for future violations, independent auditing of ICG's water monitoring and fines for past violations (the ones originally cited in the cabinet's enforcement action plus violations that have occurred since then).
+The agreement, approved by Judge Shepherd, includes stipulated penalties for future violations, independent auditing of ICG's water monitoring and fines for past violations (the ones originally cited in the cabinet's enforcement action plus violations that have occurred since then).

-More information can be gleaned from the timetable to the right.
+More information and copies of petitions, orders, etc. can be gleaned from the timetable to the right.

 Also see: "Clean Water in Eastern Kentucky: Stronger Enforcement Through Consensus" by Mary Varson Cromer